STORIS/mvom/website/docs/04 - Model/06 - Querying/02 - Query Operators.md

 ### Implicit In Operator

 When querying for properties matching any of a list, it is not necessary to use the `$in` operator.
-The following query condition filter object format will implicitly assume in without the need for specifying the `$in` operator.
+The following query condition filter object format will implicitly assume "in" without the need for specifying the `$in` operator.
 This works similarly to the [implicit equality operator](#implicit-equality-operator) except the conditional value will be an array.

 ```ts
 {